Get Inspired: How to get into Tennis

 Have you been inspired to play tennis after watching Wimbledon, or one of the other three Grand Slams, or perhaps the Olympics and Paralympic Games?

-There are over 20,000 tennis courts in the UK where you can go and play the game, thousands of clubs who can provide racquets and balls and many clubs enter local leagues where you can play in a friendly-but-competitive environment.
+There are over 20,000 tennis courts in the UK where you can go and play the game and thousands of clubs and park courts who can provide racquets and balls if you don't have your own.

+If you are looking for a singles game, find a Local Tennis League near you.
+No matter what your standard, once you have answered a few easy questions you will be allocated into a small group of 6-8 so you are guaranteed a friendly, competitive match.
+There are over 150 leagues and 15,000+ players across the UK.

 The British weather can be notoriously unkind, but there are many options to play indoors: this is how the tennis season keeps going throughout the year.